Ready Player One | In Defense of a Bad Movie | Source Code

 The Biases

 Up front, I want to lay out all my various biases that would influence my opinion as it relates to Ready Player One (RPO).
-Aside from my snobbish standards of literature I’ve developed over the years—not that I don’t enjoy easy, simple, or schlocky reading experience—I should be the ideal target audience for RPO.
+Aside from my snobbish standards of literature I’ve developed over the years—not that I don’t enjoy the easy, simple, or schlocky reading experience—I should be the ideal target audience for RPO.
 I like video games.
-I like a fair amount of music and movies from the 1980’s.
+I like a fair amount of music and movies from the 1980s.
 I know a disgusting amount of nerdy facts that I cannot delete from my brain.

 The book and the film are both trying desperately to tap into those interests and qualities like a nostalgic party keg of memories and hobbies.
 Even in watching the film again recently, I was able to identify countless references.
 I saw some that my girlfriend didn’t recognize when she watched the film with me, and she recognized a few that I didn’t know.
 She is also someone who would be close to the ideal target audience.
-Yet, she read the novel along with me and came to a similar level of hatred for the book and and indifference toward the film.
-How could something with such world-wide popularity suck so much in our eyes?
+Yet, she read the novel along with me and came to a similar level of hatred for the book and an indifference toward the film.
+How could something with such worldwide popularity suck so much in our eyes?

 The Source